 Photograph Lee Talner, Seattle 2006

 Julie and Frans were married in 1956.
 They have three children; their first grandchild was born in 1989.
+Their first great-grandchild was born in September 2017.

 Collaborative publications in English